jrladd/CIS115/_pages/policies.md

 ### Class Technology

+For the majority of our class discussion time, we will not use laptops, tablets, or other technology.
+While we will do some in-class activities on laptops, I will specifically mention when these will be.
+At all other times, laptops and tablets should be put away.
+This isn't intended to be punitive—as we will discuss, these technologies are *intentionally designed to be distracting* for a range of social and historical reasons.
+To keep our discussions lively and cover the material with the appropriate depth, the best course of action is to remove these devices to foster a more thoughtful collective environment.

-Please be respectful with your use of laptops and technology in class.
-I request that you only use them for class related purposes, as I and others may find them distracting (For example, no email or social media should be open in your browser tabs!).
-Cell phones should be kept silent and put away, and you can expect the same from me.
+For the same reasons, phones should be kept silent and put away at all times, and you can expect the same from me.

+If you need the use of an electronic device for a specific reason of disability accommodations, just let me know so that we can work something out.

 ### Email Response Time